 Big news most likely means it’s time for you to switch up your marketing plan or monthly SEO tasks.

-7. Check on Technical SEO
+8. Check the Technical Aspects of SEO

 Checking the technical aspects of SEO can be tedious, but adding it to your monthly SEO tasks actually makes the job way easier.